Summary of Duties

 Most campgrounds have full recreational vehicle hookups for hosts, but a few are more limited in utility services (see Campground Information below).
 Campground hosts live in designated sites within the campgrounds and are subject to visits and requests for assistance at all hours of the day.
 Hosts should plan on working in all kinds of weather due to the park's mountain environment.
 Due to training requirements, most campground host positions require a commitment, of approximately three months.
 Campground seasons run from mid-May through mid-October, depending on the campground.

-You will need to download and submit the following PDF files:
+You will need to download and complete the following forms:

-After your review of the Campground Information, please indicate on the form, in preferential order, the campground(s) you are interested in hosting and return to us, with your application, to:
+After reviewing the Campground Information, please indicate on the form, in preferential order, the campground(s) you are interested in hosting.
+Submit all to: